-The Office of the National Coordinator for Health Information Technology (ONC) Health IT Certification Program (Program)is a voluntary certification program established by the Office of the National Coordinator for Health IT to provide for the certification of health IT.
-Requirements for certification are established by standards, implementation specifications and certification criteria adopted by the Secretary.
-The Program supports the availability of certified health IT for its encouraged and required use under other federal, state and private programs.
-The Program is run as a third-party product conformity assessment scheme for health information technology (health IT) based on the principles of the International Standards Organization (ISO) and International Electrotechnical Commission (IEC) framework.
+The Office of the National Coordinator for Health Information Technology (ONC) Health IT Certification Program (Certification Program)is a voluntary certification program established by the ONC to provide for the certification of health IT.
+Requirements for certification are established by standards, implementation specifications and certification criteria adopted by the Secretary at the Department of Health and Human Services (HHS).
+The Certification Program supports the availability of certified health IT for its encouraged and required use under other federal, state and private programs.
+The Certification Program is run as a third-party product conformity assessment scheme for health information technology (health IT) based on the principles of the International Standards Organization (ISO) and International Electrotechnical Commission (IEC) framework.

-The graphic below shows the organizational structure of the ONC Health IT Certification Program.
+The graphic below shows the organizational structure of the Certification Program.
 As illustrated, ONC manages the overall program while working with other agencies and entities in the following capacities: